-- 1) Tap Settings.

-- 2) Tap iCloud.

-- Swipe up the screen.

--) Tap Backup.

-- Tap Back Up Now.
+- 4) Swipe up the screen. - 5 Tap iCloud Backup. - Tap Back Up Now.
 Your iPhone's data is backed up to iCloud.
 You can see the progress on the screen; however, you can continue using your iPhone because the process works in the background.
 You just need to start the manual back-up process, and then do whatever you want while it completes.